Ram-is-me/ProgrammingProject/README.md

 # Programming Project

-This is the programming project for c++ 3rd semester.
-It is a small scale tabular data processing toolkit
+This is the programming project for C++ 3rd semester.
+It is a small scale tabular data processing toolkit.